 - Ability to travel frequently inside and outside of Alaska.

 Compensation Package: The salary range for this exempt full-time position is $70-$80,000 and dependent on experience.
 Compensation includes a benefits package with generous vacation leave, flex holidays, retirement match, dental coverage, and individual medical coverage.
 AMCC is an organization that seeks to nurture a healthy work-life balance.

 Location and Start Date: This position is based out of AMCC’s main office in Anchorage.
 Start date is flexible based on the candidate.

 To Apply: Interested applicants should send a cover letter no longer than 2 pages describing interest and qualifications for the position, a resume with three professional references, and two writing samples, one that is at least 750 words in length.
 The letter should highlight fundraising results in past positions, leadership experience, any fisheries knowledge, and available start date.

-Applications should be sent to: email@example.com by October 13, 2017.
+Applications should be sent to: email@example.com, with “ED Position Application” in the subject line.
 Applications will be reviewed as received and interviews scheduled.
 No telephone inquiries please.

 AMCC offers internships to high school, undergraduate, and graduate students, as well as recently graduated students.
 Internships can cover a variety of subjects such as fisheries biology, anthropology, local food, environmental organizing, policy, communications, fundraising, and more.
 Interns work closely with AMCC staff members and have other educational opportunities to learn about the inner workings of a marine conservation nonprofit and about fisheries policy in Alaska.